atw1020/sente/readme.md

 Installation & Requirements
 ---

-Sente runs on any operating system with python 3.x and can be installed via pip
+Sente runs on any operating system with python 3.x and can be installed via pip.

 ```zsh
 $ pip install sente